NoMoreMarking/terms-of-service/terms.md

 __7. Liability:__  We shall not, under any circumstances, be liable to You, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, arising under or in connection with this agreement for: loss of profits, sales, business, or revenue (direct or indirect); business interruption; loss of anticipated savings; loss or corruption of data or information; loss of business opportunity, goodwill or reputation; or, any indirect or consequential loss or damage.
 We are not excluding liability for death or personal injury caused by negligence, breach of any implied term and any other matter for which it would unlawful to exclude liability.

-__8. Use of Images:__ Images uploaded to Us are the property of No More Marking Ltd. We reserves the right to share images collected for Sharing Standards, Proof of Progress and Progress to GCSE English with selected partners for research and marketing purposes.
+__8. Use of Images:__ Images uploaded to Us are the property of No More Marking Ltd.  We reserves the right to share images collected for Assessing Primary Writing, Sharing Standards, Proof of Progress, Assessing GCSE English and Progress to GCSE English with selected partners for research and marketing purposes.
 No pupil or school identifiers associated with the images will be shared.
-No More Marking Ltd. will not share images or publish images that are not part of Sharing Standards, Proof of Progress or Progress to GCSE English with any other party without first seeking the consent of the account holder.
+No More Marking Ltd. will not share images or publish images that are not part of Assessing Primary Writing, Sharing Standards, Proof of Progress, Assessing GCSE English or Progress to GCSE English with any other party without first seeking the consent of the account holder.
 Optimised images for reviewing and judging will be automatically removed after one year.

 __9. Termination:__  We will suspend or restrict Your access to Our services if We have reason to believe You may have breached the conditions of this agreement.